GreensfingeExperiment/.github/profile/README.md

 In this experiment, you will be given tasks related to Java projects that utilize the Green Esfinge Framework.
 However, prior experience or specific knowledge of this framework is not required.

-If you wish to explore the framework beforehand, you can access the documentation here: [link_for_documentation].
+If you wish to explore the framework beforehand, you can access the documentation here: [Green Esfinge](https://github.com/EsfingeFramework/greensfinge).

 This experiment is based on the challenge of modifying an application’s behavior at runtime.
 To help participants better understand the necessary concepts, a complete example application will be presented in this section.